-The devices contains two 8-bit Timer/Event Counters.
-The registers, TMR0 and TMR1 are the locations where the timer values are located.
+The devices contain several internal 8-bit and 16-bit Timer/Event Counters, the actual amount depends upon which device is selected.
+The registers TMR0, TMR1, TMR2, TMR3 and the register pair TMR1L/TMR1H are the locations where the timer values are located.
 These registers can also be preloaded with fixed data to allow different time intervals to be setup.
-The 8-bit Timer/Event Counters have an associated control register, TMR0C and TMR1C, which contain the setup information for these timers, determines in what mode the timer is to be used as well as containing the timer on/off control function.
+The associated control registers, TMR0C, TMR1C, TMR2C and TMR3C contain the setup information for these timers, which determines in what mode the timer is to be used as well as containing the timer on/off control function.